Friday, October 17, 2025

 Rolling with it

-Steve Winwood showed Mozartian skill playing the keyboards at age four, by the time he was 14 he was playing and singing in a professional band, the Spencer Davis Group.
+Steve Winwood showed Mozartian skill playing the keyboards at age four, and by the time he was 14 was playing and singing in a professional band, the Spencer Davis Group.

-Gimme Some Lovin, which he wrote, played organ and sang lead entered the Billboard chart at #100, hitting #7 for two weeks in early 1967.
-Seemingly recorded with no thought towards sound balance, its loud, sweaty party rush doesn't give the listener a chance to catch their breath.
+The band's Gimme Some Lovin', which he wrote, played organ and sang lead on entered the Billboard chart at #100, hitting #7 for two weeks in early 1967.
+Seemingly recorded with no thought towards sound balance, its loud, sweaty party rush doesn't give the listener a chance to catch a breath.

 Cue the Summer of Love footage of dancing hippies as an artistically restless Winwood left Spencer Davis to form Traffic.
 The band spent several months woodshedding in a rural cottage without electricity; when they needed to plug in electric guitars they ran an extension cord to a neighbor's home.